 Every single one of us is creative.
 It’s human nature to be creative… the thing is that we each might have different ways of expressing our creativity.

 We must encourage kids to discover and to develop their creative outlets early.
 In this module, imagine showing kids the many different ways creativity is expressed -- from art to engineering to music to math -- and then guiding them as they choose the area (or areas) they are most interested in.
 Critically, teachers (or parents) can then develop unique lessons for each child based on their interests, thanks to open education resources like YouTube and the Khan Academy.
-If my child is interested in painting and robots, a teacher or AI could scour the Web and put together a custom lesson set from videos/articles where the best painters and roboticists in the world share their skills.
+If my child is interested in painting and robots, a teacher or Artificial Intelligence could scour the Web and put together a custom lesson set from videos/articles where the best painters and roboticists in the world share their skills.

 Adapting to change is critical for success, especially in our constantly changing world today.
 Improvisation is a skill that can be learned, and we need to be teaching it early.